scenarioo/scenarioo/docs/contribute/Development-Environment-Ubuntu.md

 ## Node.js

+Install node.js (check [Development Environment with IntelliJ](Development-Environment-Setup.md) to see which version we currently use).
+[Installation instruction](https://github.com/nodesource/distributions).

 ### Solve Problems with Global NPM Dependencies

 Scenarioo should not need any global dependencies anymore - if everything is run thorugh our package.json (see scripts area!)!